Motor City Icon, The Spirit of Detroit Exhibition Will Honor 60 Years

 Motor City Icon, The Spirit of Detroit will open at the Museum on Oct.
 5. The exhibition will have four components: historical documents and photographs; ephemera and objects that have The Spirit of Detroit displayed on them; a 30-second animated film about the “Spirit;” and an exhibition of contemporary works of art by twenty artists who have received a Kresge Artists Fellowship.

 The Marshall M. Fredericks Archives will be an invaluable resource for the historical aspects of The Spirit of Detroit, such as original sketches, presentation drawings, correspondence, photographs and clippings, all of which will tell the story of the commission, execution and dedication of this monumental sculpture in 1958.
 Several maquettes (models) of various sizes were made by the artist and will be included in the exhibition.

 A call has gone out to the public asking for loans or donations of ephemera (postcards, greeting cards, drawings, flyers) and objects that display the image of The Spirit of Detroit, such as City of Detroit letterhead and business cards, caps, t-shirts, jackets, sneakers, coasters, glasses, and so much more.
-You can donate or loan an object here.
+We have amassed over 70 objects for you to view.

 You will not want to miss this exhibition.